wcx0206/astro-dracula-blog/src/content/posts/en/setting-up-your-new-machine-a-simple-dev-environment-configuration-guide.md

 The concept of "package manager" explained above is really dirty and loose.
 To be more precise, the above package managers are system-wide.
 There are many more package managers in various tech stacks.
 For example, `npm` in node.js projects and `cargo` in rust projects, etc.

 > [!Tip]
 > For Chinese users, a common headache is the physical distance from the server, which leads to problems such as poor network signal and consequently slow download speeds, or even timeouts, and ultimately the inability to download packages properly using a package manager.
-In this case, you can use a mirror site.
+In this case, in addition to using a proxy as mentioned above, you can also use a mirror site.
 In the past, we had to manually modify a bunch of configuration files for different package managers.
 But now you can use a tool called [`chsrc`](https://github.com/RubyMetric/chsrc).

 ### Gsudo: A Third Party `sudo` for Windows